dunesage/dunesage.github.io/README.md

-# Random Forest Ship Detection
+# Final Project: Ship Detection using Random Forests and Neural Networks

-**Final Project**
+Alex Akin

+Department of Atmospheric and Oceanic Sciences, University of California, Los Angeles

-Atmospheric and Oceanic Sciences C111: Introduction to Machine Learning for the Physical Sciences
+AOS C111: Introduction to Machine Learning for the Physical Sciences

-By Alex Akin
+Dr. Alexander Lozinski

+December 8, 2023

 ## Introduction